peterthrees/Coverflow/README.md

 # Video
 We have made a short demonstration video of the app Coverflow, you can watch this here: https://streamable.com/2vo85

+# Features

+Features:

+- Fast gui where you can switch between emulators and games.
+- The games are ordered by the first character.
+You can use up and down to change the character alphabetically to get the next list of games.
+- You can scrol through your emulators with the left and right buttons - you can use L & R for fast scrolling.
+- Show boxarts or screenshots of your games.
+- Use and create different themes, you can select this in the coverflow app.
+- Add or remove emulators.
+- You can create a list for each emulator of your favorite games
+- When existing a game, it will return back to the coverflow app using your last position.
+- If you add the app coverflow and use the name of your emulator as parameter, the app will boot directly to this emulator.
+That way you still can setup it separately in case you want to do that instead of one app.
+- And many other settings that are explained in the documentation...

 # Screens
 ![](screenshots/screen1.png)